Graph Neural Networks with Feature and Structure Aware Random Walk: Methodology

-Some spectral graph neural networks~\cite{kipf2017semi,defferrard2016convolutional} simply make a given directed graph undirected by adding reverse edges to node pairs connected by single-directed edges using $A_u = \frac{A + A^\top}{2}$.
-Although it helps explain GNNs in terms of spectral analysis, the original graph structure is disturbed due to the forced use of a symmetrized adjacency matrix, which can make different graphs share the same Laplacian and many properties of random walks hard to obtain, such as hitting times, cover times and commute times.
-It is known that the Laplacian is defined as the divergence of the gradient of a signal on an undirected graph.
-For a signal $f \in \mathbb{R}^N$, $(L f)(i)=\sum_{j \in \mathcal{N}_i} A_{i j}(f_i-f_j)$.
+Some spectral-based GNNs~\cite{kipf2017semi,defferrard2016convolutional} simply make a directed graph be undirected by adding reverse edges to node pairs connected by single-directed edges using $\mathbf{A}_u = \frac{\mathbf{A} + \mathbf{A}^\top}{2}$.
+Although it helps explain GNNs in terms of spectral analysis, the original graph structure is disturbed due to the forced use of a symmetrized adjacency matrix, which can make different graphs share the same Laplacian and many important path-based features hard to obtain, such as hitting time and commute time.
+It is known that the graph Laplacian is defined as the divergence of the gradient of a signal on an undirected graph.
+For a signal $f \in \mathbb{R}^N$, $(\mathbf{L} f)(i)=\sum_{j \in \mathcal{N}_i} \mathbf{A}(i, j)(f(i)-f(j))$.
 In effect, the Laplacian on $f$ acts as a local averaging operator which is a node-wise measure of local smoothness.
-Following the meaning of the undirected graph Laplacian, we now generalize the existing spectral graph theory defined for undirected graphs to digraphs by defining Diglacian $T$ acting on $f$:
+Following the meaning of the undirected graph Laplacian, we now generalize the existing spectral graph theory defined for undirected graphs to digraphs by defining Laplacian $\mathbf{L}$ acting on $f$:

-Here, we replace $A$ with its row-normalization $P$. $\mathcal{N}^+_i$ is the set of $v_i$'s outgoing neighbors.
-The Diglacian can be defined as $T = D^{-1}-P$.
-Nevertheless, Diglacian $T$ cannot directly capture the unique nature of random walks on the digraph.
-Leveraging the inherent equivalence between digraph and Markov chain~\cite{poole2014linear}, we can solve this problem by computing the stationary probability distribution and integrating it into Diglacian.
+Following~\cite{chung2005laplacians,li2012digraph}, here we replace $\mathbf{A}$ with its row-normalization $\mathbf{P}$.
+Since edges are unweighted, then $\mathbf{P}(i,j) = \frac{1}{d_i}$. $\mathcal{N}^+_i$ is the set of $v_i$'s out-neighbors.
+The digraph Laplacian can be defined as $\mathbf{L} = \mathbf{D}^{-1}-\mathbf{P}$.
+In \cref{eq:dig1}, $\mathbf{L}$ acts as a local expectation operator of the difference of the signal between node and its neighbors.
+Nevertheless, $\mathbf{L}$ cannot directly capture the unique nature of random walks on the digraph.
+Specifically, a property of a random walk is that in the limit, the long-term average probability of being at a particular node is independent of the start node, or an initial probability distribution over nodes, provided only that the underlying graph is irreducible.
+This property provides a global perspective of node importance that $\mathbf{L}$ cannot capture.
+Leveraging the inherent equivalence between digraph and Markov chain~\cite{poole2014linear}, we can solve this problem by computing the stationary probability distribution and integrating it into $\mathbf{L}$, termed {\em DiLaplacian} $\mathbf{T}$.